Linux

 Antivirus for Linux: is it really needed?

-Is antivirus needed on Linux systems?
-The answer: it depends on your situation.
+Is antivirus really needed on Linux systems?
+The honest answer is that it depends on your situation and what you are running.
 Let's have a look why.

 How to deal with a compromised Linux system